-The great benefit to account-based payment methods is convenience – lowering the barrier for completing a transaction is almost always a good thing.
-They also usually handle much of the security needs for payment processing on their sites, which can be reassuring for both customer and merchant, and they are typically very easy to integrate into e-commerce systems.
+The great benefit to account-based payment methods is convenience – lowering the barrier to completing a transaction is almost always a good thing.
+They also usually handle much of the security needs for payment processing on their sites, which can be reassuring for both customers and merchants, and they are typically very easy to integrate into e-commerce systems.

-The down side of systems like PayPal is that they typically pull the customer off of your website to complete the transaction.
-They can also be confusing for people who aren’t familiar with them, especially when they’re used to process regular, non-account-holder credit card payments.
+The downside of systems like PayPal is that they typically pull the customer off of your website to complete the transaction.
+They can also be confusing for people who aren’t familiar with them, especially when they’re used to processing regular, non-account-holder credit card payments.
 Finally, PayPal’s record for providing support for merchants is somewhat tarnished, and their system gives quite a bit of power to buyers in terms of making claims if something goes wrong in the transaction.

 My Recommendation: Double Up